Georgette Chen: Nanyang style in Malaya and Singapore (1950s onwards)

 In 1951, with Chen longing to return to Asia, the couple relocated to Penang, Malaya.
 Chen would work there as an art teacher at Han Chiang High School, making many trips to Singapore during this period to visit several of her artist friends based there.
-In 1953, Chen mounted a solo exhibition at the Chinese Chamber of Commerce in Singapore.
+In 1953, Chen mounted a solo exhibition of 80 paintings from her artistic practice in Malaya, notably still life paintings of local fruits and landscapes of Penang and Ipoh, at the Chinese Chamber of Commerce in Singapore.
 During her time in Singapore for the exhibition, she would meet the Nanyang Academy of Fine Arts (NAFA) president Lim Hak Tai, who invited Chen to teach at the academy, though she would not take up the offer then.
-Chen would divorce Ho in 1953, after which she would move to Singapore and spend the most artistically significant years of her life there.
+Chen also finalised her divorce from Ho that year in Singapore, where she settled permanently and would spend the most artistically significant years of her life.

 From 1954 to 1980, Chen would contribute significantly to visual art education in Singapore, working as a part-time art teacher at NAFA.
 During this period, she devoted her time to teaching and painting.
-When Singapore gained independence in 1965, Chen became a Singaporean.
+Already calling herself a Singaporean in 1955, she built a house in Siglap Plain.
+Chen became a naturalised Singaporean citizen in 1966.
 Chen was fond of Singapore as her new home, learning to speak the Malay language and adopting "Chendana" as a Malay name for herself.
 Her Malay artist friends had sought to find her a Malay name with the syllable "Chen" in it, and out of the many names suggested, she chose "Chendana", meaning sandalwood.
 In Chen's paintings from this period, she would paint tropical fruit like rambutan, landscapes depicting the Singapore River, also portraying Sikh guards and Buddhist monks, as she was drawn to the colours of their turbans and robes.
 Chen was awarded the Singapore Cultural Medallion in 1982 for her contributions to visual art in Singapore.
+However, since she was hospitalized due to her illness, her student Ng Eng Teng received the medallion on her behalf.
 1982 marked the beginning of a long illness for Chen, while solo exhibitions of her work continued to be staged.
 In 1985, a solo exhibition was held at the National Museum Art Gallery in Singapore featuring 172 of her works, and another solo exhibition would be staged at the National Art Gallery in Kuala Lumpur, Malaysia a year later in 1986, which was attended by Tunku Abdul Rahman, the first prime minister of Malaysia.

 Throughout the decades, Chen's subjects had regularly been drawn from her various countries of residence—emigrating to Southeast Asia allowed her to continue her practice of depicting local subjects through her Western art style.
 By interweaving Asian themes with her Western art training, Chen would come to be historicised as one of the pioneers of the Nanyang style together with Liu Kang, Chen Chong Swee, Chen Wen Hsi and Cheong Soo Pieng, a rare woman artist in a then male-dominated art community.